For questions about the health promotion program, please email: Suzanne Jackson

 |PLUS 2 approved electives||1.0|

-Students have an opportunity to take 2.5 FCE elective courses (or up to 4. elective courses if s/he decides not to pursue a second practicum in Term 4).
+Students have an opportunity to take at least 2.0 FCE in elective courses.
 These courses provide an important component of the Health Promotion curriculum.
 Through electives, students can tailor their academic work to suit their professional needs and career interests.

 Students can take courses within the Dalla Lana School of Public Health, or (with permission) from other Graduate Departments at the University of Toronto.
 Students also have the opportunity to take courses outside of the University of Toronto and must consult with their Program Director and the Graduate Office.